CAS Number 373596-08-8

 - Put in glove box on hotplate at 150°C for 5 min

-TIPS Pentacene drop casting
+TIPS-pentacene drop casting

 Deposition of top contact gold

-- Load Edwards evaporator
+- Loaded Edwards Auto 306 thermal evaporator

 To download the full report click here

-To the best of our knowledge the technical information provided here is accurate.
-However, Ossila assume no liability for the accuracy of this information.
-The values provided here are typical at the time of manufacture and may vary over time and from batch to batch.
+To the best of our knowledge the information provided here is accurate.
+The values provided are typical at the time of manufacture and may vary over time and from batch to batch.
 Products may have minor cosmetic differences (e.g. to the branding) compared to the photos on our website.
 All products are for laboratory and research and development use only.